 Physical, psychological, environmental, and activity triggers can lead to or escalate violent, aggressive or responsive behaviours.
 Documenting known triggers and behaviours and asking your patient or substitute decision maker (SDM) to help identify them can help you manage them more effectively and safely.
-Use the information collected and the intervention resources listed on p.2 and p.11 of the PSHSA Individual Client Risk Tool to develop an individualized violence prevention care plan and a safety plan to protect workers at risk.
+Use the information collected and resources in Section B of the VAT and Appendix A of the Individual Client Risk Assessment Toolkit to develop a violence prevention care plan and a safety plan to protect workers at risk.

-QUESTION FOR CLIENT: CON SIDERATION IS - Select any that Apply PHYSICAL PSYCHO DLOGIAL ENVIRONMENTAL ACTIVITY To help us provide the best care possible, please describe if there is anything during your stay that could cause you to become agitated, upset or angry e.g., I am agitated when hunger □ pain infection new medication other ☐ fear ☐ un ☐ feeling neg ☐ loss of cor ☐ being told ☐ being lectu ☐ other lected htrol to calm down noise lighting temperature scents privacy time of day days of the week visitors small spaces/ overcrowding other □ bathing □ medication □ past experiences □ toileting □ changes in routine □ resistance to care □ other What works to prevent or reduce the behaviour(s) e.g., When I am agitated, it helps if I □ Go for a walk □ Listen to □ Watch TV □ Draw □ Read (Bible/Book) □ Have space and time alo □ Talk 1:1 with □ Participate in activities □ Consult a family member ne (who?)
-Identify potenti DE-ESCALATION TECHNIQUE ial de-escalation strategies using above e, actively listen, offer choices, give eye information such as respect
+QUESTION FOR CLIENT: CON SIDERATION IS - Select any that Apply PHYSICAL PSYCHO DLOGIAL ENVIRONMENTAL ACTIVITY To help us provide the best care possible, please describe if there is anything during your stay that could cause you to become agitated, upset or angry e.g., I am agitated when □ hunger □ pain □ infection □ new medication □ other ☐ fear ☐ ur ☐ feeling neg ☐ loss of cor ☐ being told ☐ being lectr ☐ other lected ntrol to calm down ☐ noise ☐ lighting ☐ temperature ☐ scents ☐ privacy ☐ time of day ☐ days of the week ☐ visitors ☐ small spaces/ overcrowding ☐ other □ bathing □ medication □ past experiences □ toileting □ changes in routine □ resistance to care □ other What works to prevent or reduce the behaviour(s) e.g., When I am agitated, it helps if I □ Go for a walk □ Listen to □ Watch TV □ Draw □ Read (Bible/Book) □ Have space and time alo □ Talk 1:1 with □ □ Participate in activities □ Consult a family member ne (who?)
+Identify potent DE-ESCALATION TECHNIQUE ial de-escalation strategies using above e, actively listen, offer choices, give eye information such as respect